EnriqueNueve/Reflex-Fuzzy-Network/README.md

 ### Import Iris data, split, and scale

 The network is tested with the Iris data set.
-The training samples and test samples, X, need to be a numpy array with the shape of (sample,features).
+The training samples and test samples, X, need to be a numpy array with the shape of (sample, features).
 The labels of the training samples and test samples, Y, need the class labels to be assigned to natural numbers (1, 2, 3, 4, .....) and also be in the form of a numpy array.
-The values of X need to be scalled to the interval of (0,1).
+The values of X need to be scaled to the interval of (0,1).

 ```
     # --- Import Iris data, split, and scale --- #